Brookings in Curry County, Oregon — The American West (Northwest)

 Topics.
 This historical marker is listed in these topic lists: Disasters • Waterways & Vessels.
 A significant historical date for this entry is March 10, 2011.

 Location.
 42° 3.074′ N, 124° 16.101′ W. Marker is in Brookings, Oregon, in Curry County.
+It can be reached from Lower Harbor Road.
 Touch for map.
-Marker is in this post office area: Brookings OR 97415, United States of America.
+Marker is at or near this postal address: 16350 Lower Harbor Rd, Brookings OR 97415, United States of America.
 Touch for directions.

 More about this marker.
 Marker is located along a boardwalk at Brookings-Harbor

-Photographed By Douglass Halvorsen, August 18, 2018
+Photographed by Douglass Halvorsen, August 18, 2018

 2. March 11, 2011 Tsunami Marker